matteop65/MonoCPG/README.md

 # MonoCPG
-MonoRCP is an infrastructure-based monocular 3D object detection model for autonomous driving.
+MonoCPG is an infrastructure-based monocular 3D object detection model for autonomous driving.
+The model seeks to function as a novel 3D object detection tool for automated data annotation.
 Created as part of a 3rd year dissertation at the University of Warwick, in partnership with Intelligent Vehicles Research WMG.

+For additional information, such as datasets, please contact author: matteo.penlington@warwic.ac.uk

 # Visualisation of results